nighthawkcoders/teacher_portfolio/_posts/2023-11-13-CSSE-tri2-oop.md

 {% include nav_oop.html %}

 ## OOP Conversion Outline

-Teams will be a maximum size of 3 people.
-The objective of this project is to covert functionalities of "Imperative Style" Mario Game to "Object Oriented Programming" paradigm.
-Expectation is we will work on this, have tech talks, and complete activy in week 15.

 The OOP hierarchy show below is designed to promote reusability, encapsulation, and a clear separation of entities.